Permissionless-Software-Foundation/psfoundation.info/docs/governance/governance.md

 ### Software License

 The PSF uses the [GPL v2 License](https://psfoundation.cash) (the same as Linux) for our 'core' infrastructure software.
 [MIT license](https://psfoundaition.cash) is used for all other software, like application examples.
 The goal is to ensure everyone is free to hack-on, share, and expand our software.
-The goal is to encourage the growth of cryptocurrency and all it's freedom-enhancing promise.
+The goal is to encourage the growth of cryptocurrency and its promise of enhancing individual freedom.